Eagle Medallion: Marketing

 The Medallion was a solid entry in a highly competitive market segment.
 Total U.S. sales were 25,672 spread over three calendar years.
-This reflects the numerous struggles with the Medallion line that was launched just before Renault exited from U.S. market and Chrysler wanted to continue only the Jeep models.
-It was ranked as "a damn good car — winning numerous accolades and enjoying a 9-year model run outside the States."
+This reflects the struggles with the Medallion line launched just before Renault exited from U.S. market and that Chrysler only wanted to continue sales of highly profitable Jeep models.

+The Medallion was ranked as "a damn good car — winning numerous accolades and enjoying a 9-year model run outside the States."
 Although "it was actually a very nice car to drive," Chrysler discontinued the Medallion soon after purchasing AMC.

-The Eagle name came from the innovative all-wheel drive AMC Eagle line, but the Medallion was a standard passenger car and its sales were also hindered by marketing missteps.
-Chrysler also planned to phase out the Medallion sedan in favor of a four-wheel-drive wagon by 1990.
-However, the Eagle division in the U.S. went without a 4-wheel-drive station wagon model until the launch of the 1992 Eagle Summit Wagon.
-In Canada, a 4-wheel-drive wagon was available as the Eagle Vista from 1989 through 1991.

-Robert Lutz, the head of the Chrysler Corporation at the time, said in his 2003 book Guts that the Medallion, and its larger linemate, the Premier were "salesproof" in that no matter how attractive and competitive the cars were, customers in large enough number to ensure success just would not take notice.
-In reality, the corporation was drawing a tighter bead on "import intenders," and rather than working with an independent Renault, Chrysler shifted the Eagle models to badge engineered cars sourced from its Japanese partner since 1971, Mitsubishi Motors.
+Robert Lutz, the head of the Chrysler Corporation at the time, said in his 2003 book Guts that the Medallion, and its larger linemate, the Premier were "sales proof" in that no matter how attractive and competitive the cars were, customers in large enough number to ensure success would not take notice.

+Chrysler was focused on "import intenders," rather than working with an independent Renault.
+As a result, the Eagle models became badge engineered cars sourced from its Japanese partner, Mitsubishi Motors, a relationship it had since 1971.
 At the time, Chrysler was investing in the Diamond-Star Motors manufacturing joint venture and building a new plant in Normal, Illinois, with an annual capacity of almost a quarter-million vehicles.
 In 1986, Honda introduced their luxury brand Acura with the Acura Legend and Acura Integra thereby further competing in a crowded market segment.